opnfv/fuel/docs/release/installation/installation.instruction.rst

 ============

-This document provides guidelines on how to install and configure the Colorado release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.
+This document provides guidelines on how to install and configure the Danube release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.

 Although the available installation options give a high degree of freedom in how the system is set-up, including architecture, services and features, etc., said permutations may not provide an OPNFV compliant reference architecture.
-This instruction provides a step-by-step guide that results in an OPNFV Colorado compliant deployment.
+This instruction provides a step-by-step guide that results in an OPNFV Danube compliant deployment.

 The audience of this document is assumed to have good knowledge in